Some parts of this page may be machine-translated.

 It has the following features.

-• This is a methodology that first focuses on static file delivery.
+• This is a methodology that primarily focuses on static file delivery.

 • Deployed to CDN

-• Perform dynamic processing by calling APIs during build and execution.
+• Perform dynamic processing by calling the API at build time or runtime

 ・jamstack.org

-A portal site for Jamstack, operated by Netlify, the company that coined the term Jamstack.
+A portal site for Jamstack operated by Netlify, which coined the term Jamstack.
 It introduces many concepts and tools that can be utilized.
-It also includes a link to the active community on Slack.
+There is also a link to an active community on Slack.

 ・snipcart.com

-A front-end service that allows you to add shopping cart functionality to any website.
-There is a lot of information available on using Jamstack to build shopping carts freely.
+A front-end service that allows you to add shopping cart functionality to any site.
+It contains a wealth of information on how to freely build shopping carts using Jamstack.

 ・The Jamstack Book